 Apollo Hospitals is a pioneer in cancer treatment and has dedicated Pediatric Oncology units with clinical expertise to manage all types of childhood cancers.
 Treatment in the form of chemotherapy, surgery, radiotherapy or in various combinations is used depending upon the cancer type for maximum benefit after discussion in a multidisciplinary team meeting.

 Pediatric surgeons can offer minimally invasive surgery that reduces pain after the procedure, shortens the child’s stay in the hospital and speeds recovery so the child can return to his or her usual daily activities as early as possible.
-Radiotherapy is delivered with precision and is planned carefully by a team of physicists and radiation oncologists.
-Small children are sedated by senior anaesthetists to help deliver care with minimum psychological trauma to a child.
+Radiotherapy is planned carefully and delivered with precision by a team of highly experienced physicists and radiation oncologists.
+Proton Therapy, an advanced form of radiation therapy is now the global standard of care for treating paediatric cancers owing to its advantage of reduced chances of secondary cancers and minimum radiation to healthy tissues surrounding the tumour.

 At Apollo, our Pediatric neurosurgical team has tremendous amount of clinical experience and endeavours to achieve complete surgical removal of the tumour without major secondary neurologic side effects.